kpet/clvk/README.md

   commands, and a new batch will be created.

-* `CLVK_MAX_FIRST_CMD_BATCH_SIZE` specifies the maximum number of commands per batch when there is no batch to be process or being processed in the queue.
+* `CLVK_MAX_FIRST_CMD_BATCH_SIZE` specifies the maximum number of commands per batch when there is no batch to be processed or being processed in the queue.

 # Limitations